Browse by Medical Category

 During the research years, direct guidance of the trainee is the immediate responsibility of the individual preceptor.
 Fellows are however encouraged to interact with the other principal investigators and their personnel in the program, a process that will increase their overall knowledge base, and expose them to new fields and techniques that could be invaluable in their pursuit of independent scientific careers.
 The clinical fellows serving at Mass General will meet with Dr. Amin Arnaout and Dr. Hasan Bazari both formally and informally.
 During these sessions, any issues related to the program are discussed, and any necessary refinements/improvements in the program are implemented as a result.
 At Mass General, the research fellows will also have formal or informal (bimonthly) meetings with Dr. Arnaout, during which any issues regarding their research training, environment and progress are reviewed and discussed.
 The fellows are also given adequate exposure to other faculty through several forums such as the visit of the month rotation, the formal year-round lecture series given by various principal investigators, the weekly presentation of clinical cases at the joint MGH/BWH Renal Grand Rounds, the weekly dialysis, transplantation, pathology and radiology conferences through participation in regularly scheduled journal clubs, and the weekly intra- and inter group presentations.
 The fellowship program is overseen by a supervisory committee made up of two staff members from each hospital.
 The committee meets quarterly to monitor progress of the fellows.
 Evaluations are communicated to each of the clinical fellows to provide them with opportunities for improvement and to help them refine their clinical and technical skills.
 Feedback to the research fellows is provided on a quarterly basis, after consultation with their preceptors and research colleagues.
 Each trainee meets several times a year with the Supervisory Committee to evaluate his/her progress and to make any necessary modifications in the program.

 Both the Division of Nephrology and Massachusetts General Hospital are equal opportunity employers.
 Before beginning the MGH/BWH Joint Fellowship Program in Nephrology, a candidate should have completed at least two (preferably three) years of training in internal medicine.
-Interested applicants should submit their application through ERAS between July 1 and March 1 for positions beginning July 1.
-We strongly recommend that applicants complete the ERAS application process before December 1 as this will facilitate timely interview dates since fellowship programs can access applications on December 1st.
-We will then invite outstanding candidates for a two-day interview process to be scheduled from December through March.
+Interested applicants should submit their application through ERAS by July 15 as this will facilitate timely review and interview scheduling.
+We will invite outstanding candidates for a one-day interview process to be scheduled in September and October.
 We do sponsor visas for exceptional renal fellowship candidates.
 We will be participating in the Nephrology Fellowship Match using the NRMP system and their listed dates.

 Please click here to begin your application through ERAS